Fortune Global 500: Methodology

-Until 1989, it listed only non-United States industrial corporations under the title "International 500" while the Fortune 500 contained and still contains exclusively United States corporations.
+Until 1989, it listed only non–United States industrial corporations under the title "International 500" while the Fortune 500 contained and still contains exclusively United States corporations.
 In 1990, United States companies were added to compile a truly global list of top industrial corporations as ranked by sales.
 Since 1995, the list has had its current form, listing also top financial corporations and service providers by revenue.

 Several inconsistencies exist in Fortune's ranking of cities with the most Fortune 500 headquarters.
 On June 3, 2011, the Atlanta Business Chronicle stated examples of Fortune including regional headquarters for some cities, excluding regional headquarters for other cities and in some cases excluding headquarters that are physically located inside a city limit.

 Geographical distribution

-Since 2001, there has been a significant change in the geographical distribution of the companies in the Global 500 rankings.
-Most of this growth is accounted for by the rapid increase in the number of Chinese Global 500 companies, of which there were 135 by 2021, increasing from only 10 in 2001.
-The share of European-based companies also declined, from 158 to 143, over the same period.
+Since 2001, there has been significant change in the geographical distribution of the companies in the Global 500 rankings.
+Most of this growth is accounted for by a rapid increase in the number of Chinese Global 500 companies, of which there were 135 by 2021, increasing from only 10 in 2001.
+The share of European-based companies declined, from 158 to 143, over the same period.

+Fortune Global 500 list of 2024

+The following is the list of Top 10 companies in 2024:

+Breakdown by country/territory

+These are the Top 10 countries/territories with the highest revenues from the Top 500 companies as of August 2024:

+Leadership by sector

+The following are the top-ranked companies in 2024 for each sector:

+Fortune Global 500 list of 2023

+The following is the list of Top 10 companies in 2023:

+Breakdown by country/territory

+These are the Top 10 countries/territories with the highest revenues from the Top 500 companies as of August 2023:

+Breakdown by region

+As of August 2023, 28 (6%) of the Fortune Global 500 companies are located outside East Asia, North America, and Europe:

+Leadership by sector

+The following are the top-ranked companies in 2023 for each sector:

-Fortune Global 500 of 2022
+Fortune Global 500 list of 2022

-The following is the list of top 10 companies in 2022.
+The following is the list of Top 10 companies in 2022: